LBC-LNBio/pyKVFinder/README.rst

 Step-by-Step
 ============

-If you are running pyKVFinder module in a step-by-step fashion (`Separated steps <https://github.com/LBC-LNBio/pyKVFinder#separated-steps>`_), the steps `3 <https://github.com/LBC-LNBio/pyKVFinder#3-dimensioning-the-3d-grid>`_ and `4 <https://github.com/LBC-LNBio/pyKVFinder#4-detecting-biomolecular-cavities>`_ are different than before.
+If you are running pyKVFinder package in a step-by-step fashion (`Separated steps <https://github.com/LBC-LNBio/pyKVFinder#separated-steps>`_), the steps `3 <https://github.com/LBC-LNBio/pyKVFinder#3-dimensioning-the-3d-grid>`_ and `4 <https://github.com/LBC-LNBio/pyKVFinder#4-detecting-biomolecular-cavities>`_ are different than before.

 - Dimensioning the 3D grid: Instead of calling ``pyKVFinder.get_vertices``, ``pyKVFinder.get_dimensions`` and ``pyKVFinder.get_sincos``, you can just call ``pyKVFinder.get_grid_from_file``.